 DIABETES: Diabetes prevalence also increased substantially in all four countries.
 Overall, a 43% relative increase was observed in Tunisia, 52% in Syria, 44% in oPt and 21% in Turkey.
 In general bigger increases were seen in men than in women.
 In Tunisia, diabetes prevalence increased more among men (12% to 19%) compared with women (12% to 16%).
 In Syria there was a similar relative increase in diabetes in men and women of +52%, but overall prevalence was higher in women (15% versus 11% in men).
 In oPt, the relative increases in diabetes were also around 2.5 times as much in men (+64%) as in women (+26%), In Turkey diabetes increased similar in men and women (+21%).

-e 5,000 additional CHD deaths in the region (approximately 30 in oPt, 60 in Tunisia, 600 in Syria, and around 4,500 additional deaths in Turkey – Table 3).
+Our model estimated that over 5,000 additional CHD deaths could be attributed statistically to the rising diabetes prevalence in the region (approximately 30 in oPt, 60 in Tunisia, 600 in Syria, and around 4,500 additional deaths in Turkey – Table 3).

 PHYSICAL INACTIVITY: Trends in physical inactivity are particularly difficult to interpret and could not be estimated at all in Syria.
 The contribution of physical inactivity trends was in general small because available data suggested that physical activity levels were low and remained low over the time period of the study.

 Effect of adjusting for cumulative risk factor trends